System of Rice Intensification – Sustainable Rice Cultivation

 Challenges of SRI

-Challenges in the adoption of the SRI include :
+Challenges in the adoption of the System of Rice Intensification (SRI) include :

 • SRI requires more manual labor, particularly in activities like transplanting single seedlings, which can be a constraint for farmers with limited workforce.